 The Issue with, & Our Position on, Dark Money Groups

-Toward that end, every time we mention such organizations (centrist or otherwise) on our website, we will note what they are and that they hide their donor information.
-This, as well as reporting on the corruptive influence of dark money in our blog and informational sections, is our organizational way of following through with another important pillar of our core principles: doing our part, anti-corruption and pro-transparency.
+This, as well as reporting on the corruptive influence of dark money in our blog and informational sections, is our organizational way of following through with three core principles at the heart of what we stand for: doing our part, anti-corruption and pro-transparency.